elliehan07/pyumi/README.md

 # pyumi
-Python package for automating the settings, simulation, and processing of umi for Rhinoceros 3D.
+IronPython package for the automation of settings, simulation, and processing of umi for Rhinoceros 3D.

 ![alt text][logo]